 Any number of Portico modules that are equipped with the “TO BUSS” button may be sent to the BUSS input of the 5043 which makes it the ideal choice to form the core of a simple and cost-effective Portico mixing system.
 The Line input, when selected, provides a dedicated, transformer-balanced 10K impedance bridging input so that the 5043 may be inserted or included in any appropriate part of the signal chain at Console line-up level.

-In order to control gain, a V.C.A. or Voltage Controlled Amplifier (or Attenuator) is used.
-There are many types of V.C. including the use of tubes, discrete and integrated solid state circuits and naturally non-linear devices, each one having its characteristic behavior that reflects sonically on the final performance, and gives it a character or signature that can be musically attractive or not!
-The Portico 5043 makes use of a very accurate, low noise, low distortion V.C.A. having, essentially, no signature of its own.
+To control gain, a V.C.A. or Voltage Controlled Amplifier (or Attenuator) is used.
+There are many types of voltage control devices, including tubes, discrete and integrated solid state circuits and naturally non-linear devices, each one having its own characteristic behavior that reflects sonically on the final performance, providing a character or signature that can be musically attractive (or not!).
+The Portico 5043 makes use of a very accurate, low noise, low distortion V.C.A. having essentially no signature of its own.

-A part of the audio signal is rectified and smoothed to produce a suitable control voltage for the V.C.A. which has to respond very quickly and have low distortion.
-If the response is too fast, low frequency signals will themselves, be gain controlled!
+A part of the audio signal is rectified and smoothed to produce a suitable control voltage for the V.C.A., which has to respond very quickly and have low distortion.
+If the response is too fast, some of the signal will be unnecessarily gain-controlled.
 If the response is too slow, the signal will overshoot and the first few cycles will not get compressed.
-The speed and accuracy of the response, known as the “attack”, and the time frame that gain remains under the initial control, known as “release” or “recovery” and plays a large part in the way a compressor sounds.
+The speed and accuracy of the response – known as the “attack” – and the timeframe that gain remains under the initial control – known as the “release” or “recovery” – each play a large part in the way a compressor sounds.

 The Portico 5043 provides a choice of feed-forward or feed-back compression modes.
 The FB Button allows the user to switch between the two modes.